youngyu-park/youngyu-park.github.io/data/presentations.md

 ---

 ## Conference presentations
+**Park, Youn-Gyu**.
+Sluicing for clarification: A discourse-based approach. *The 17th Annual Meeting of the Illinois Language and Linguistics Society (ILLS17)*.
+March 7-8, 2025.
+University of Illinois Urbana-Champaign, Urbana, Illinois.

 **Park, Youn-Gyu**, Okgi Kim, and Jonb-Bok Kim.
 Korean coordinated *wh*-questions: A theoretical and experimental perspective. *2024 Research Workshop on Fragments in Seoul*.
 September 7, 2024.
 Kyung Hee University, Seoul, Korea.

 **Park, Youn-Gyu** and Okgi Kim.
 Similarities and differences between coordinated wh-questions in English and Korean. *Joint Workshop of Department of Language and Information, PNU & Institute for the Study of Language and Information, KHU (KHU-ISLI)*.
 April 26, 2024.
 Pusan National University, Busan.
 South Korea.